Wandalen/RustPractice/graphics/wgpu_texture_error/Readme.md

 **Description**

-Unexpected exception on dropping of CommandEncoder.
+Unexpected exception on dropping of CommandEncoder if SurfaceTexture is dropped first.

 **Repro steps**